meleu/tdd-ruby/hello-world.md

 end
 ```

-As we're defining a default value for the `name` variable, calling `#hello` with an argument is optional.
-Because if none is passed, it uses the default value.
+As we're defining a default value for the `name` variable, calling `#hello` with an argument becomes optional.
+If none is passed, it uses the default value.

 Run the tests and you should see a successful run.
 It satisfies the new requirement and we haven't accidentally broken the other functionality.

 It is important that your tests are _clear specifications_ of what the code needs to do.

-If you're using a version control system, now it's time to amend the previous commit to checking the new version of your code.
+If you're using a version control system, now it's time to amend the previous commit to check in the new version of your code.

 ### Discipline